Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

-- Available on your request
+- Available on contact

-Here’s an example of the way to design a resume for someone with no experience:
+Here’s the format for a resume for someone with no experience:

 Qualifications Summary: